All Episodes

 Appreciate it.

-You know, i i it's not that hard.
+You know, it's not that hard.

-And just think about this for a sec.
+And just think about this for a second.

-What is missing when I say if Republicans don't want to fight for conservative supply side economics.
+What is missing when I say if Republicans don't want to fight for conservative supply-side economics?

-Now they're doing a good job on the corporate side.
+Now, they're doing a good job on the corporate side.

-I've I've I'm going out of my way to say that.
+I'm going out of my way to say that.

-The repatriation, Good.
+The repatriation, good.

 President's done everything he can do as it relates to getting rid of Obama burdensome regulations.